Contact Us – Frequently Asked Questions

 ListenUP!
-Canada is the #1 doctor referred provider of hearing aids in Ontario with over 100 locations across the province.
+Canada is the largest hearing aid provider in Ontario with more than 100 convenient locations across the province.
 Our mission is to provide individuals who have a hearing loss with the most professional, comprehensive and convenient hearing healthcare services, including high quality, affordable hearing aids, and the counseling and assistance they need to enhance the quality of their lives through better hearing.

 All of our hearing aid centres offer no cost hearing tests* by certified hearing healthcare professionals and a broad selection of brand-name, digital hearing aids and assistive listening devices at affordable prices.
 Hearing aids at ListenUP!
 Canada come with our unique Don't Worry, Be Happy Guarantee™ , which includes everything you need for three years, even the batteries, lowest price and satisfaction guaranteed.